• Blog

 3. On a landing page, align thresholds with call-to-action (CTA) placements.

-Remember, the goal is to understand user behavior in relation to your specific content layout.
+The goal is to understand user behavior in relation to your specific content layout.
 71% of bloggers report using visuals as part of their marketing strategy, and scroll depth analysis can help optimize the placement of these visuals.

 Implement Scroll Maps